 BEST show participants may provide breed registrations electronically at the time of check in.
 Although electronic papers are permitted, exhibitors are encouraged to have registration papers in hand at time of check in.
-All registrations meeting their national junior show breed association’s eligibility requirements will be accepted.
+All registrations meeting their breed association’s national junior show eligibility requirements will be accepted.
 No copies will be accepted.
 The animal’s registration must be in the name of the junior exhibitor who is exhibiting the animal.
 For BEST points, no family farm names will be permitted.
-At the first three (3) BEST sanctioned shows; Heart of it All, AGR Holiday Classic and the Scarlet & Gray Midwest Showdown, BEST participants, who have not received their completed registrations, may still nominate their animals as a declared breed. (i.e. – if you have a Hereford steer and declare his breed at the Heart of it All, either a completed registration paper or electronic registration must be given to BEST officials at AGR) Proof of registration MUST be provided at the BEST sanctioned show immediately following the show where the animal’s breed was declared whether or not you exhibit cattle at the show.
+At the first two (2) BEST sanctioned shows; Mardi Gras Masquerade and AGR Holiday Classic, BEST participants, who have not received their completed registrations, may still nominate their animals as a declared breed. (i.e. – if you have a Hereford steer and declare his breed at the Mardi Gras Masquerade, either a completed registration paper or electronic registration must be presented to BEST officials at AGR Holiday Classic.)
+Proof of registration MUST be provided at the BEST sanctioned show immediately following the show where the animal’s breed was declared whether or not you exhibit cattle at the show.
 Failure to do so will result in the animal being dropped from the BEST point standings; additionally, any showmanship points garnered with the animal will be forfeited.
 Once proof of registration is provided on animals dropped from the program, the animal may be re-nominated for the BEST program and start collecting points; however, no points accumulated prior to providing proof of registration will transfer.
 The BEST committee reserves the right to evaluate all breed steers and heifers for breed standards.

 Cattle without a registration and legible tattoos that correspond to the registration will be considered crossbred.
 Tattoos will only be checked one time at a show.
 If the animal has illegible tattoos they will be placed in the crossbred division.
 The animal will not be permitted to leave the chute and come back.
 Cattle may only show one time within a show.
 Dual registered cattle may show only in one breed at one show.
 The exception to this rule is heifers that are nominated in the BEST program and show in BEST sanctioned shows as both a breeding heifer and a market heifer, providing the exhibitor has paid to dual nominate and enter the heifer in both of the shows.

-It will be up to the BEST Committee’s discretion to determine which breeds remain on the list of breed classes for the 2019-20 season.
+It will be up to the BEST Committee’s discretion to determine which breeds remain on the list of breed classes for the 2024-2025 season.
 The Committee will consider past breed participation numbers when determining if a breed will remain on the list of breed classes.
 There will be a one-year probation for breeds that want to be added to the list for future years.
 These exhibitors will show for class money only during the probation year.
-Division premiums are based on the show’s discretion if the Miniature, High % AOB or Low % AOB divisions have less than 5 head present at a show during the 2019-20 BEST sanctioned show season.
 At the conclusion of the year the BEST Committee will make a determination if the breed will be continued the next year.
 Among the BEST Committee’s considerations will be the number of animals exhibited and the number of exhibitors of the breed.
-Breeders interested in being granted the one-year probation must contact the OCA office by May 1 of the preceding year, i.e. May 1, 2019 for the 2019-20 show season.
+Breeders interested in being granted the one-year probation must contact the OCA office by May 1 of the preceding year, i.e. May 1, 2024, for the 2024-25 show season.

 BEST participants can only receive points on animals in one division, breed or crossbred.
 An animal cannot be shown as a crossbred one week and a breed animal the next week and maintain two sets of points.
 Their points will be counted for the division listed on their nomination form.
 Market Heifers that are also nominated as breeding heifers are exempted from this rule.

-Show schedules will be up to the discretion of each BEST show.
-However, the show order within the heifer show and the market animal show will be alphabetical starting with Angus and moving through all the breeds, followed by the Miniature Breeds, then All Other Breeds (AOB) and ending with Crossbreds.
+The show order within the heifer show and the market animal show will be alphabetical starting with Angus and moving through all the breeds, followed by the All Other Breeds (AOB) and ending with Crossbreds.
 Market Heifers will be shown before crossbred steers.
-All special county shows will take place at the end of the heifers or the end of the steers, as appropriate.

-In addition, it is mandatory that classes be provided for breed heifers, no matter the number of heifers of that breed entered in the show, according to the following age breaks: September-December 2017, January-February 2018, March- April 2018, and May, 2018 and younger.
+In addition, it is mandatory that classes be provided for breed heifers, no matter the number of heifers of that breed entered in the show, according to the following age breaks: September-December 2022, January-February 2023, March- April 2023, and May 2023 and younger.
 This is the minimum number of classes to be provided.
 At larger shows additional classes may be added.
 Show order for heifers will be from youngest to oldest.
-Classes over 12 head will be broke evenly by the BEST show committee.
+Classes over 12 head will be broken evenly by the BEST show committee.

 All animals nominated for the OCA BEST program must be owned at the time of nomination by the BEST exhibitor making the nomination and must remain in the ownership of the BEST exhibitor throughout the remainder of the BEST show season.